 After you’ve read the rules for your adventure, you’ll place encounters in front of each player.
 Sometimes the encounters will have effects that happen as soon as they come into play, while others have reaction effects or effects that happen after they’re killed.

 The adventures are made up of Rounds and Scenes.
 A round ends after everyone in your group has taken a turn.
 Scenes end when you’re able to clear out all of the encounters.
 In most cases you’ll need to clear three scenes to beat the adventure.

 When a round begins, you’ll draw a Dragonfire card and read the text to see how it changes the rules for that round.
 The amount of Dragonfire cards in the discard pile make up the Dragonfire level, which makes the game even tougher as it increases.
 You’ll need to check the Dragonfire cards and the encounters to see if they add in even more negative effects based on the current Dragonfire level.

-Each turn you will be able to use your cards to try to take out some enemies.
-All of the encounters have damage tracks that will tell you the amount of and type of damage you’ll need to have to defeat them Sometimes you’ll have to have a specific type of card to clear a level of the track, sometimes it can be colorless (any color can be used).
-In most cases you’ll need to clear each level of the track from top to bottom, though some cards allow you to break that rule.
-You will also run into encounters that bring extra enemies (tokens) with them, which you will need to take care of before dealing any damage to that encounter.
+Each turn you’ll be able to use your cards to try to take out some enemies.
+All of the encounters have damage tracks that will tell you the amount of and type of damage you’ll need to have to defeat them Sometimes you’ll have to have a specific type of card to clear a level of the track and sometimes it can be colorless (any color can be used).
+In most cases, you’ll need to clear each level of the track from top to bottom, though some cards allow you to break that rule.

 Unless you are on a location card, which is a special kind of encounter, you can go after any of the encounters in front of any of the characters, or even pull them towards you with some card effects.
 If you have a card with the Assist ability, you can play that card out of turn to help your teammates.
 When you defeat an encounter, the whole group shares the gold reward.